not-things-modular/not-things-vcv/doc/timeseq/samples/SAMPLE-AND-HOLD.md

 ## Combining Sample and Hold Result

-The stored `random-variable` Sample and Hold variable from the previous step can also be used by other lanes to generate new signal combinations.
-In this step, we'll use the raw sine input from the first step, and use the `random-variable` to offset this.
+The stored previously stored variable (with id `random-variable`) can also be used by other lanes to generate new signal combinations.
+In this step, we'll use the raw sine input from the first step, and offset it with the `random-variable`.

-First we need to define the *output* that we will send the result to:
+First we need to define the *output* that we will receive the resulting voltage:

 ```json
 {